Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Bottom line

-If you want to buy Cardano, start by comparing a range of crypto brokers and exchanges available in South Africa.
-Look at their features, fees, security and overall reputation to decide which platform is the right fit for you.
-Consider an exchange registered with the FSCA for added peace of mind.
+If you want to buy Cardano, start by comparing a range of crypto brokers and exchanges available in the US.
+Look at their features, fees, security and overall reputation to decide which platform is right for you.
+Use an exchange registered with FinCEN for added peace of mind.

 Remember that owning and using Cardano is not without its risks.
 Carefully consider investing in ADA as part of a wider strategy, and talk to a financial advisor if you have any questions.

-Once you've bought some ADA, think about what your short and long-term goals are.
-This will help you decide whether to keep it on an exchange, or move it to your own wallet.
+Once you've bought some ADA, think about your short and long-term goals.
+This will help you decide whether to keep it on an exchange or move it to your own wallet.

 FAQs